kevin-deyoungster/blog/_posts/2020-06-12-Latex-Wide.md

 ---
 toc: false
 layout: post
-description: Pro tip: Resize it
+description: Pro tip - Resize it
 categories: [LaTeX, table]
 title: How to make a really wide table in LaTeX
 ---